 Taylor (Tay) has been part of the BFTF since 2008.
 Tay received his MA from Wake Forest and served as a Debate Coach at Clarion University in Pennsylvania for two years.
 His earned his PhD in Communication at, you guessed it, the University of Pittsburgh.
 He currently works for Johns Hopkins University.

 Allan is the Chair of the Department of Communication at Wake Forest University.
 Allan earned his Ph.
 D. from the University of Southern California in political communication.
 While a charming fellow, many visit his office to play with his dog, Glacier.

 Annamae Giles is a Field Faculty/Clinical Instructor for

 UNC-Chapel Hill School of Social Work Winston Salem Distance Education Program.
 She received her MSW from the University of Kentucky and a BA in psychology from Northern Kentucky University.
 Though not related to Ben Franklin she is related to people who knew him.
 Her superhero name is “The Connector”.

-Like Sarah and Mads, Efthymios hails from the outstanding BFTF class of 2010.
-This first year mentor is a pharmacy student in Greece and is keenly interested in public health policy.
+Efthymios hails from the outstanding BFTF class of 2010.
+This third year mentor is a pharmacy student in Greece and is keenly interested in public health policy.
 He has been a very active BFTF alumnus, continuing the spirit of the Ben.
 He has very strong opinions on music and vegetables.

 Aaron Swanlek earned an MA in Communication at Wake Forest University and is currently pursuing his PhD in Communication at the University of Pittsburgh.
 He attended Clarion University in Pennsylvania as an undergrad where he engaged in debate, government, and the good Western PA life.
 Unfortunately, he roots for the wrong PA hockey team.